Learn to solve Hard Sudoku level 3 puzzle game 3 by hard Sudoku techniques

 You might try to solve it along an easier path.

-Following is the Sudoku level 3 third game we'll solve after you solve it first.
+Following is the Medium Sudoku level 3 third game we'll solve after you solve it first.

-Though number of filled cells in the game is 28, whereas filled cells become as low as 22 in a very hard Sudoku game, this Sudoku level 3 puzzle game is not an easy one and is categorized as a Hard Sudoku.
+Though number of filled cells in the game is 28, relatively large for a hard Sudoku game, this Sudoku level 3 puzzle game is not an easy one and is categorized as a medium hard Sudoku.

 As a strategy, we'll always try to get a valid cell by row column scan first, by possible digit analysis or DSA second and by reduction caused by Cycles third.
 Cycles are valuable resources and we'll form a Cycle whenever we get the chance.